Updated: Aug 12

 Roll it like roti with extra quinoa flour to help with it, keep it a little thicker.

 Roast it like roti however you don't have to put them straight on the heat, just turn and press it down to cook and roast it.
+I use this flat pan to cook mine which I love.

 Once cooked keep them in a tight container other wise they will harden and become crisper.